 Give each user the chance to opt-out and stop the widget from displaying for that user.

 Hunt for bugs, confusion, broken links, or other problems to make sure you aren’t creating a frustrating experience.

 Collecting feedback is great, but knowing what to do with it is even better.
 As you decide what feedback tool to use, consider how the tool lets you organize information on your end.
 This will prove especially valuable when you run multiple website feedback widgets, surveys, or collections on social media.

 The best website feedback widgets for your site

 There are so many website feedback widgets out there, which can make choosing one a chore!

 We’ve done the heavy lifting and taken away the guesswork for you.
 Here are the five best website feedback widgets for your site:

 Frill is a great choice because it’s a simple, intuitive way to collect product feedback, communicate with your customers, and announce ideas while maintaining a seamless customer experience on your site.
 With a sleek design, a lightning-quick interface, and a way to quickly organize feedback under Topics, you’ll spend less time managing responses and more time drawing insights.

-Pricing: With the free plan, you can track up to 20 ideas, or pay $25 per month for the Startup plan and track up to 50, or get unlimited ideas and advanced features on the Business plan for just $49 per month.
+Pricing: Pay $25 per month for the Startup plan and track up to 50, or get unlimited ideas and advanced features on the Business plan for just $49 per month.

 Best fit for: Small ecommerce businesses